knative/docs/docs/versioned/admin/admin-overview.md

 Essentially, Knative aims to extend Kubernetes, and build on existing capabilities where feasible.
 It has two main underlying components that support plugging in multiple underlying transports within the same cluster:

-- Serving.
-Pods and pluggable network ingress routes.
+- Serving: Pods and pluggable network ingress routes.
 - Eventing: Pods and pluggable message transports (e.g. Kafka, RabbitMQ)

 Knative has default lightweight implementations if you don't already have a solution.